 Instead of taking the train, outdoor enthusiasts can do a multi-day trek to Machu Picchu.
 The Inca Trail is the most iconic hike to Machu Picchu and the only option that permits entrance into the famous ruins on foot through the Sun Gate.
 All other trails are called Inca Trail alternatives or alternative treks to Machu Picchu and end close to (not at) the ruins.

-Our trekking tours include an experienced English-speaking guide and outdoor team, daily meal preparation, and camping equipment.
+Our Inca Trail tours include an experienced English-speaking guide and outdoor team, daily meal preparation, and camping equipment.
 Itineraries to Machu Picchu vary in length and highlight diverse Andean scenery.

 Inca Trail Versus Alternative Treks

-Salkantay, Lares, and Choquequirao are alternative treks to Machu Picchu.
+Salkantay, Lares, and Choquequirao are other trekking tours that you can take to Machu Picchu.
 These trails go through the Sacred Valley similar to the Inca Trail and highlight the Andean region, lesser-known Inca sites, and small mountain villages.
 However, unlike the Inca Trail, the all-inclusive packages for alternative treks are organized with a hotel stay in Aguas Calientes and then a Machu Picchu tour on the last day.

 The alternative treks do not require a special permit like the Inca Trail and tend to be less crowded during the peak dry season (June to August).
 For some, these desirable conditions outweigh choosing the Inca Trail.